GE-N/pokedex/README.md

 ##### Details screen

-- Not applied default image for non provided official artwork.
+- Not apply default image for non provided official artwork.
+- Not apply unknown stat if api response not provided.